Interval training: Fartlek training

-Sprint interval training
+Walk-back sprinting

 "Walk-back sprinting" is one example of interval training for runners, in which one sprints a short distance (anywhere from 100 to 800 metres), then walks back to the starting point (the recovery period), to repeat the sprint a certain number of times.
 To add challenge to the workout, each of these sprints may start at predetermined time intervals - e.g. 200 metre sprint, walk back, and sprint again, every 3 minutes.
 The time interval is intended to provide just enough recovery time.
 A runner will use this method of training mainly to add speed to their race and give them a finishing kick.

 High-intensity interval training

-High-intensity interval training attempts to decrease the overall volume of training by increasing the effort expended during the high-intensity intervals.
-The acronym DIRT is sometimes used to denote the variables : D = Distance of each speed interval, I = Interval of recovery between speed intervals, R = Repetitions of speed intervals, and T = Time of each.
+High-intensity interval training attempts to decrease the overall volume of training by increasing the effort expended during the high-intensity intervals, which are interspersed with lower intensity periods or rest.
+In contrast, sprint training is actually the use of intense periods or timed intervals of exercise which exceed the energy expended during the timed intervals in high intensity training.
+The acronym DIRT is sometimes used to denote the variables : D = Distance of each speed interval, I = Interval of recovery between speed intervals, R = Repetitions of speed intervals, and T = Time of each interval.

 Effectiveness

 Aerobic interval training may benefit exercisers by allowing them to burn more calories in a shorter period, and by improving aerobic capability at a faster rate, when compared with continuous-intensity exercise.
 In overweight and obese individuals, high intensity interval training employing four sets of four-minute intervals has been shown to improve VO2 max to a greater extent than isocaloric moderate continuous training, as well as to a greater extent than with a protocol using shorter, one-minute intervals.

 Some exercisers find interval training less monotonous than continuous-intensity exercise.
 A number of studies confirm that in young and healthy individuals, sprint interval training appears to be as effective as continuous endurance training of moderate intensity, and has the benefit of requiring a reduced time commitment.
-There is some evidence that interval training is also beneficial for older individuals and for those with coronary artery disease, but further study is required.
+There is some evidence that interval training is also beneficial for older individuals and for those with coronary artery disease, but further study is required to acquire further evidence.

 Interval training can improve many aspects of human physiology.
-In athletes, it can enhance lactate threshold and increase VO2 max.
+In athletes, it can enhance lactate threshold and improve VO2 max.
 Lactate threshold has been shown to be a significant factor in determining performance for long distance running events.
 An increase in an athlete's VO2 max allows them to intake more oxygen while exercising, enhancing the capability to sustain larger spans of aerobic effort.
 Studies have also shown interval training can induce endurance-like adaptations, corresponding to increased capacity for whole body and skeletal muscle lipid oxidation and enhanced peripheral vascular structure and function.